ValueForge/FundItETC/README.md

 - Changed all relevant functions to use the proxy contract instead of the main contract address.
 - Added a `fundit` folder to contain the main contract, proxy contract, and interface contract.
 - Moved `fundit`, `ifundit`, and `funditproxy` contracts to the `contracts/fundit` folder.

-## TO DO:
+- Renamed contracts using MixedCase to `FundIt`, `IFundIt`, and `FundItProxy`.
+- Added `FundItStorage` contract to separate logic from storage.

-- Add annotations to the `fundit` contract to explain the functions and variables.
+- Added annotations to the `FundIt` contract to explain the functions and variables.